Coconut Apricot Natural Wax | Soy Coco 5373 (Titan)

 126°F | 140°F - We recommend preheating vessels. |

-- Cut wax into smaller chunks.
-Coco Soy is a much harden wax, but it's still soft enough where you can use a butter knife to score it or pry into it, and break it into smaller chunks.
+•Cut wax into smaller chunks.
+5373 is a much harder wax, but it's still soft enough where you can use a butter knife to score it or pry into it, and break it into smaller chunks.

-- Heat to 200°F degrees.
-Remove from heat source and/or dispense into pitcher, add fragrance oil and stir for 30-60 seconds.
+•Heat between 185-200°F degrees, remove from the heat source, add fragrance oil and stir for 15-30 seconds.
 If you're adding dye, add dye and stir for an additional 15-30 seconds until fully blended.

-- For thick glass and or cooler room temperatures below 65°F, pre-heating the glass is recommended.
+•For thick glass and or cooler room temperatures below 65-70°F, pre-heating the glass is recommended.
 For example, you can either place jars in the oven on the lowest setting, or use a heat gun to preheat jars.

-- The maximum fragrance load is 8-12%, but higher fragrance loads should be tested per fragrance.
-Personally, I use 8-9% fragrance load.
+•The maximum fragrance load is 10%, but higher fragrance loads should be tested per fragrance.
+Personally, I use between 8-9% fragrance load.

-- We recommend allowing a 1 week cure time to maximize the cold and hot throw.
+•I recommend allowing a 1-2 week cure time (ideally 2 weeks) for proper wicking and to maximize the cold and hot throw.

 How do you calculate the amount of fragrance oil to use?